unifi-utilities/unifios-utilities/README.md

 ## General Tools

+### suricata
+Run an updated version of suricata and apply custom rules that survive reboot
 ### on-boot-script
 Do this first.
 Enables init.d style scripts to run on every boot of your UDM.
 Includes examples to run wpa-supplicant/eap-proxy and/or ntop-ng on startup.
 Follow this [readme](https://github.com/boostchicken/udm-utilities/blob/master/on-boot-script/README.md).
 **It enables complete customization of your UDM/P and fills the gap that config.gateway.json left behind.**